Approval-Based Apportionment: Introduction

 \subsection{Relation to Other Settings}

-Party-approval elections can be positioned between two well-studied voting settings (see \figref{fig:relations}).
+We can position party-approval elections between two well-studied voting settings (see \Cref{fig:relations}).

-First, approval-based apportionment \textit{generalizes standard apportionment}, which corresponds to \pa elections in which all votes are singletons.
-This relation (depicted as arrow \textit{(i)} in \figref{fig:relations}) provides a generic two-step approach to define aggregation rules for approval-based apportionment problems: transform a \pa instance to an apportionment instance, and then apply an apportionment method.
-In \secref{sec:using_app}, we employ this approach to construct approval-based apportionment methods satisfying desirable properties.

-Second, our setting can be viewed as a \textit{special case of approval-based multiwinner voting}, in which voters cast \textit{\ca} votes.
+First, our setting can be viewed as a \textit{special case of approval-based multiwinner voting}, in which voters cast \textit{\ca} votes.
 A \pa election can be embedded in this setting by replacing each party by multiple candidates belonging to this party, and by interpreting a voter's approval of a party as approval of all of its candidates.
-This embedding establishes \pa elections as a subdomain of \ca elections (see arrow~\textit{(ii)} in \figref{fig:relations}).
-In \secref{sec:using_capp}, we explore the axiomatic and computational ramifications of this domain restriction.
+This embedding establishes \pa elections as a subdomain of \ca elections (see arrow~\textit{(i)} in \Cref{fig:relations}).
+In \Cref{sec:using_capp}, we explore the axiomatic and computational ramifications of this domain restriction.

+Second, approval-based apportionment \textit{generalizes standard apportionment} (arrow \textit{(ii)}), which corresponds to \pa elections in which all approval sets are singletons (i.e., party-choice elections).
+In \Cref{sec:using_app}, we propose a method to generalize apportionment methods to the party-approval setting using so-called \emph{portioning} methods.